A US F-35 Lightning II fighter jet has landed on Japan’s Izumo Class multifunctional destroyer JS Kaga for the first time in a key milestone.

 “This test does not merely enhance the capabilities of the Maritime Self-Defense Force.
 It also improves the interoperability between Japan and the US, strengthening the deterrence and response capabilities of the Japan–US alliance, thereby contributing to peace and stability in the Indo-Pacific region.”

 The F-35 is detached from Air Test and Evaluation Squadron Two Three (VX-23), Naval Air Station Patuxent River (NAS Pax River), Maryland.
-It joins a test team from the F-35 Pax River Integrated Test Force (Pax ITF), who embarked the ship in San Diego.
+It joins a test team from the F-35 Pax River Integrated Test Force (Pax ITF), which embarked the ship in San Diego.

-In addition to F-35 test pilots, the Pax ITF team includes aircraft maintainers, flight test engineers, flight test control engineers, flight deck personnel, logisticians, and others, with support from the U.S. Navy and Marine Corps.
+In addition to F-35 test pilots, the Pax ITF team includes aircraft maintainers, flight test engineers, flight test control engineers, flight deck personnel, logisticians and others, with support from the US Navy and Marine Corps.

 “We are proud to be part of this joint effort to test the compatibility of F-35B aboard JS Kaga,” said Seth Dion, Pax ITF team lead.